Sujithts12/Sujithts12/README.md

 <p>
 You’ve reached the end of my GitHub portfolio.<br>
-Thank you for taking the time to explore my journey,<br>
+Thank you for taking the time to explore my journey.<br>
-projects, and passion for data & creativity.

 </p>